tembo-io/clerk_fdw/README.md

 );
 ```

-NOTE: There is a 0.5-second sleep timer between each request so that we do not overload clerk servers.
+NOTE: This query requires us to loop through all organizations.
+In case if we get rate-limited, the fdw implements exponential backoff with a max_interval of 15 minutes.
 The response might take a while, and it is recommended that you store the information in a local table for quick access.

 Query from the Foreign Table:
 `select * from clerk_users`